-This stands out from the sea of your competitors (sloppily constructed) results.
-Kick default names to the curb and use the first line potential clients see as a proper introduction.
+Always remember, kick default names to the curb, and use the first line (i.e. page title) potential clients see as a proper introduction.

 Page descriptions also appear in Google results.
-That’s what’s below the page title and URL.
+You can find your page description below the page title and URL in the search results.

 For the SA blog, it reads: “Best business practices, trade secrets, and interviews with some of the most successful Service Business Entrepreneurs.
 Read more on the SA Blog!”

-This is our second line of information for people thinking about clicking on the blog.
-It communicates in more detail what we’ve already said in our page title.
-And, hopefully, earns the click.
+The page description is your second line of information for people thinking about clicking into your site.
+It communicates in more detail what you've already said in your page title, which hopefully earns the click.

 Here’s what Yoast’s Snippet Editor looks like:

-Every page of your website matters for SEO because every page affects every other page’s visibility.
+Every page of your cleaning website matters for SEO because every page affects every other page’s visibility.

-Once you’ve implemented the clean-up and enhancements above, you’re ready to link to other sites.
+Once you’ve implemented the SEO strategies we just talked about, you’re ready to begin cross-linking to other reputable websites.

-Linking to other sites on your website gives you credibility with potential customers, assuming you’re linking to something that’s:
+By cross-linking to other websites, you'll be able to improve your credibility with potential customers, assuming you’re linking to something that’s:

-These are the Kings of All Links and you want them, you want them a lot.
+These are the Kings of All Links, and you want them...
+A LOT.

-Local news, print and TV are great ways to get outside links.
-When something big is happening and you are an expert, get in touch with the local station/paper and get them interested in talking to you.
+Local news, print, and television are great ways to get outside links.
+When something big is happening and you're an expert, get in touch with the local station/paper, and get them interested in talking to you.

 For instance, cleaners in Houston and areas affected by the 2017 hurricane who know how to treat mold (or save a family heirloom that got wet) could do a story with a local station about those tips.

 You’ve seen people on the local news (especially on the morning news) give “life pro tips.”
 You can become the station’s go-to expert on that topic.
-They’ll call when they need someone with your skillset.
+Then, they’ll call when they need someone with your skillset.

-Any story you do with a news outlet will have an online companion, especially if it’s a newspaper.
+Plus, any story you do with a news outlet will have an online companion, especially if it’s a newspaper.
 Ask for a link to your website in the story.
-Even if no one clicks that link to check out your site (unlikely), it still gets you a link from a big, important, local website.
+Even if no one clicks that link to check out your site (though, unlikely), it still gets you a link from a big, important, local website.

-Much easier than appearing on TV or in the paper: link to your website in your newsletter and in all emails to clients.
+Much easier than appearing on television or in the paper, link to your website in your newsletter and in all emails to clients.

-Your newsletter can periodically remind people to check out your household cleaning tips page.
+Plus, your newsletter can periodically remind people to check out your household cleaning tips page.
 You can even include a link to your homepage in your email signature.

-This won't be as good as getting your site on a more important site but it will increase traffic to your site, which will help your Google ranking.
+While these links won't be as valuable as getting your site on a more reputable site (like the local news), it'll still increase traffic to your site, which will help your Google ranking.

-Google looks at who you link to and who links to you in order to determine the searches you’re relevant to.
-You want to stay in your wheelhouse: local businesses and cleaning topics.
-Focus on those two kinds of links and you’ll increase your Google rank.
+Bottom Line: In order to determine the searches you're relevant to, Google looks at who you link to and who links to you.
+As a result, you need to stay in your wheelhouse: local businesses and cleaning topics.
+Focus on those two kinds of links, and you’ll increase your Google rankings in no time.

 You can do everything we’ve discussed above but if you miss this, you’ll completely miss the boat.

 Your website can only get you so far.
-There are other places your business needs to be online in order to succeed.
+There are other places where your cleaning business needs to be online in order to succeed.

 Manage your clients and employees all in one system

-When you follow this three-part SEO strategy, you greatly increase your visibility in search results.
+When you follow this three-part strategy to SEO for cleaning companies, you greatly increase your visibility in search results.

-The best part is that most of the advice in this post can be followed 100% for free.
-The only investment is your time, on which you’ll have a significant return.
+The best part is that most of the advice in this post is free to follow!
+The main investment is your time, on which you’ll have a significant return.